 The U.S. Department of Agriculture estimates that Americans eat about 65 pounds of sugar plus nearly 65 pounds of high fructose corn syrup (HFCS) every year.
 This means an American woman of average weight and eating habits consumes her weight in HFCS about every two and a half years.
-However, according to some new research and the advice of nutritionists and medical doctors, if you can eliminate refined sugar and use pure raw honey instead, the health benefits experienced can be huge!
+However, according to some new research and the advice of nutritionists and medical doctors, if you can eliminate refined sugar and use pure raw honey instead, you may find that the health benefits provided by raw honey are many.

 Raw honey is a pure, unfiltered, and unpasteurized sweetener straight from the hive and made by bees from the nectar of flowers.
 Most of the honey we eat today is processed honey that has been heated and filtered.
 Unlike processed honey, raw honey keeps it’s incredible nutritional value.
 It can help with everything from low energy to sleep problems to seasonal allergies.
 Switching to raw honey may even help weight loss efforts when compared to diets containing sugar or high fructose corn syrup.

 One tablespoon of honey contains 64 calories; however, it has a healthy glycemic load around 10 for 1 tablespoon, which is a little less than a banana.
 Raw honey does not usually cause a high sugar spike and elevated insulin release like refined white sugar.
 Honey is typically about 18% water, but the lower the water content, the better the quality of honey.
-Best of all, raw honey does not need to be refrigerated and can be measured by the spoonful straight from the jar.
+Best of all, you do not need to refrigerate raw honey and you can measure it by the spoonful straight from the jar.

 DID YOU KNOW?
 Bees spend thousands of hours collecting pollen from around two million flowers to make one pound of pure honey.